 - Check whether we have the item(s) in stock by browsing the Library Catalogue on the web.

-- Email the book details and your details through to the User Services Manager or e-mail Ask a Librarian .
+- Email the book details and your details to email@example.com.

 - The book(s) will be sent to you as soon as it is available.